aleung-c/Basic_Multithreading_Program/README.md

 However, the order of the threads then become uncontrolled, and the program makes the so called "data race", which can lead to elusive errors and behavior.

-Then again, this program was a way for me to work with and understand threaded programming.
+Then again, this program was a way for me to work with and understand multithreaded programming.